Murder of Amber Creek: Trial

 Eaton's original charges consisted of first-degree murder and concealing a body, which carried a sentence of life in prison.
 He pleaded not guilty to both charges at his October 2014 arraignment.
 The trial itself was scheduled to begin in November 2015.
-His defense attorney has stated that they had not been given all of the evidence available in the case, despite strong indication that he played some role in Creek's death.
+His defense attorney stated that they had not been given all of the evidence available in the case, despite strong indication that he played some role in Creek's death.
 However, the final pretrial conference and trial were later delayed to May 31 and June 6, 2016, respectively, as the defense was attempting to locate an individual to examine the bite mark on Creek's neck as well as the DNA from the scene.

 A judge, convinced by Eaton's attorney, eventually ruled that information that was obtained through interrogation of Eaton after his arrest, including his reaction to Amber's photographs, could not be used in court, as police had continued to interrogate him after he requested a lawyer.
 Police officers did not acknowledge this request until the third time he made it, on April 5, 2014.
 However, it was ruled that information obtained by police the next day could still be used.

 On October 25, 2016, Eaton pleaded no contest to a reduced charge of first-degree reckless homicide.
 Another unnamed man is under investigation for suspected involvement in the murder.
 Eaton was sentenced to 40 years with eligibility for parole after ten years.